Revnoplex/vidtty/README.md

 Neither Program currently has been tested to work on Windows.

+The C program is yet to be tested on mac os and will likely not compile due to use of some linux specific headers.

 ### Supported Files
 Most video file types should work as they are decoded with ffmpeg.